kanuar/viterbi/README.md

 The code is self-contained, meaning it depends on nothing but the C++ standard library.
 The purpose is to make it easy to be integrated in any project.

+## changes made by Kanuar
+* added a yaml file for GitHub automated workflow
+* updated the Makefile to run the tests for the workflow logs